Trees for the Blanco

-In September of 2015 Hays County asked TreeFolks to develop a reforestation plan for planting trees along the devastated section of the Blanco River.
-TreeFolks, working with Hays County, private landowners, and other stakeholders, developed the Blanco River Reforestation Project to accelerate the recovery of the riverside forest.
-Under this plan, all owners of private land damaged by the historic flood along the Blanco River in Hays County are eligible to receive free reforestation services.
+TreeFolks, working with Hays County, private landowners, and other stakeholders, developed Trees for the Blanco to help accelerate the recovery of the riverside forest.
+Under this plan, all owners of private land damaged by the historic flood in Hays County are eligible to receive free reforestation services.

 In just four seasons, TreeFolks planted over 200,000 trees along 30 miles of river.
 Seven percent of the trees went to private parks and sixteen percent went to public parks.
 This wouldn’t have been possible without the generous support of partners and sponsors including Hays County, Impact Austin, the Arbor Day Foundation, Apache, H-E-B, David Weekley Homes, and The Leaning Pear.